-5.0 SETTINGS - Voltage Constraint Scheme with Soft Intertrip (Generation Only)
+5.0 SETTINGS - Voltage Constraint Scheme with Soft Intertrip (Generation Constraint Only)

-- 5.1 Unlike the Soft Intertrip-only schemes, Voltage Constraint schemes can only be applied to generation connections.
-Soft Intertrip functionality can, however, still be used. - 5.2 Voltage constraint schemes are not, as standard, initiated by ENMAC/POF SQC schemes but instead operate when the voltage exceeds the Stage 1 Operate Voltage setting.
-The settings applied to Connection Control Panels for Voltage Constraint Schemes are, in general more complex than those for Soft Intertrip schemes.
+- 5.1 Unlike the Soft Intertrip-only schemes, Voltage Constraint schemes may only be applied to generation constraint schemes.
+Voltage constraint cannot be used for with demand constraint or energy storage constraint schemes. - 5.2 Voltage constraint schemes are initiated when the voltage measured by the CCP exceeds the Stage 1 Operate Voltage setting, or when instructed by PoF / Control.
+The settings applied to Connection Control Panels for Voltage Constraint Schemes are more complex than those for Soft Intertrip schemes.
 Guidance on the application of these setting is given below: - a) CT Primary Current (A): The primary rating of the CTs.
-Typical values are 200, 400 or 800A. - b) CT Secondary Current (A): The secondary rating of the CTs (i.e. 1A or 5A) - c) VT Primary Voltage (V): The primary voltage rating of the VT (i.e. 6600, 11000, 33000 or 66000). - d) VT Secondary Voltage (V): The secondary voltage rating of the VT (i.e. 110V) - e) Stage 1 Operate Voltage (V): The phase to phase voltage above which, the scheme picks up and starts the Stage 1 Operate Timer.
-This value only has to be exceeded by one phase to phase voltage to start the timer.
-A value that is 1% above the relevant voltage limit is typically applied
+Typical values are 200, 400 or 800A.

+- b) CT Secondary Current (A): The secondary rating of the CTs (i.e. 1A or 5A) - c) VT Primary Voltage (V): The primary voltage rating of the VT (i.e. 6600, 11000, 33000 or 66000).